-Employees in many industries and careers receive on-the-job-training, hands-on work training and education of specialised equipment.
-In this article, we will provide insight on what on-the-job-training means, its purpose and its benefits.
+Employees in many industries and careers receive on-the-job training, specialised training in how to use equipment and hands-on training in the workplace.
+In this article, we will explain what on-the-job training means, what its purpose is and what its benefits are.

-It's easy to confuse on-the-job-training and learning by experience.
-Learning by experience is a concept that occurs via one's mistakes.
+It's easy to confuse on-the-job training, often abbreviated as OJT, and learning through trial and error.
+Learning by trial and error is a concept in which someone learns from their mistakes.
 For example, you may try to approach a situation related to your job, but you are unsuccessful.
 You then try modifying your approach until you succeed.

-On-the-job-training, however, is a specific type of training that is prescribed and delivered at the workplace.
-This method of training provides instructions for employees at work.
-It may combine various aspects of the job with educational materials, such as observing others and using hands on experience to complete tasks under the watchful eye of a coworker, supervisor or outsourced trainer.
+On-the-job training, however, is a specific type of training that is prescribed and delivered in the workplace.
+It may combine performing various aspects of the job with the support of educational materials, observing others, or getting hands-on experience under the watchful eye of a co-worker, supervisor or outsourced trainer.

-When you undertake OJT, you have to learn your employer's working process.
-You also need to know how to operate the company's tools, equipment or machinery related to your job description.
-OJT may also require that you observe a more experienced colleague do certain aspects of the job.
+When you undertake OJT, you will learn your employer's working processes.
+You may also learn how to operate the company's tools, equipment or machinery.
+OJT may also require that you observe a more experienced colleague performing certain tasks first.

-OJT seeks to prepare you for your job.
-The instructions and course you complete during this training can help you learn the skills and knowledge that you need to carry out your role within the organisation efficiently.
-Once you've finished your training, you should have the knowledge and skill set needed to perform a considerable portion of the tasks that your job position requires without needing supervision.
+OJT is designed to prepare you for your job.
+The instructions and training you receive during this time will help you to learn the skills required to perform your tasks efficiently.
+Once you've finished your training, you should have the knowledge and skills that you need to perform most of the tasks required for your job, and without supervision.

-If you're a student and have recently found a job and lack any previous experience on the job, your employer may provide extensive on-the-job-training to help you learn the ropes of the job position.
-Sometimes students may complete on-the-job-training during their academic instruction at a college, high school or university.
+If you're a student and have recently found a job and lack any previous experience, your employer may provide extensive on-the-job training to help you learn the ropes.
+Sometimes students may complete on-the-job training during their academic courses at high school or university.

-Besides learning hands-on procedures and skills for their career field, students may also learn how their chosen industry's workplace functions.
+Besides learning hands-on procedures and skills for their field of study, students may also learn about how their chosen industry's workplace functions.
 General workplace professional norms include, but are not limited to, company hierarchy, dress code, industry jargon, productivity expectations and professional relationships with colleagues.

 What are the types of on-the-job training?

-Organizations approach on-the-job-training in different ways.
-Some companies take the structured approach, some prefer an unstructured method and other workplaces use a blended type of learning for their hires.
+Organisations approach on-the-job training in different ways.
+Some companies take the structured approach, some prefer an unstructured method and other workplaces use blended learning.

 What is the difference between structured and unstructured on-the-job training?

-A structured on-the-job-training allows the employer to plan for how a hire advances through every training step.
+Structured on-the-job training allows the employer to plan for how an employee will advance through every training step.
 Their plan may include a checklist of tasks, a list of the desired training goals and details about who is appointed to oversee the activity and every job.